-- Continue to question 3. - Your local SBA District Office can help you gauge ramp-up time and other factors that contribute to government contracting success.
+Maybe.
+Your local SBA District Ofice can help you gauge ramp-up time and other factors that contribute to government contracting success.

-Confirm your answer to all of the following:
+3. Confirm your answer to all of the following:

-- · Is the majority owner(s) a U.S. citizen?
+- Is the majority owner(s) a U.S. citizen?

-- · Does your company have a place of business in the U.S.? · Is your business organized for profit?
+- Does your company have a place of business in the U.S.?

+- Is your business organized for profit?

 - Does your business generate revenue?

-- Continue to question 4.
+Yes.
+Continue to guestion 4.

-- These are requirements for participation in government contracting programs.
+No. These are requirements for participation in government contracting programs.